GNOME-Nepal/website/CODE_OF_CONDUCT.md

 - **Influencing or encouraging inappropriate behavior.** If you influence or encourage another person to violate the Code of Conduct, you may face the same consequences as if you had violated the Code of Conduct.

-- **Possession of an offensive weapon at a GNOME-nepal event.** This includes anything deemed to be a weapon by the event organizers.
+- **Possession of an offensive weapon at a GNOME Nepal event.** This includes anything deemed to be a weapon by the event organizers.

 ###### Safety versus Comfort

-The GNOME-nepal community prioritizes marginalized people’s safety over privileged people’s comfort, for example in situations involving:
+The GNOME Nepal community prioritizes marginalized people’s safety over privileged people’s comfort, for example in situations involving:

 - “Reverse”-isms, including “reverse racism,” “reverse sexism,” and “cisphobia”.
 - Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”